Getting the Most Out of Auggie

 Key Findings

-What it is: What survived the conversation-the most defensible takeaways, supported across multiple personas and examples.
+What survived the conversation — the most defensible takeaways, supported across multiple personas and examples.
+Treat them as inputs to prioritization, anchors for internal alignment, and guardrails for roadmap discussions.

-Remember: These are qualitative findings-powerful, but not statistically representative.
+Remember: These are qualitative findings.
+They're powerful directional signal, but not statistically representative data.

 Recommendations

-Ask: "Which of these would most reduce adoption risk?"
+Ask yourself: "Which of these would most reduce adoption risk or close the most important gap?"
+Start there.

 Moderator Reflection